 I’m pretty sure I verbalized to my husband “That’s it, I’m just going to get him formula” every night for 12 weeks.
 But I never did.
 I did everything in my power to make sure that my breast milk was giving my baby exactly what he needed but I won’t say that it was easy.

 You know what though?
 It wasn’t the obvious or easy choice.
 You have to make the conscious decision every single day to keep nursing him.
 I didn’t want to stop breastfeeding but every time I saw my precious liquid gold all over my clothes or the floor, I wanted to cry in frustration.
 Truthfully, I almost gave up so many times.
 I totally understand if you’re feeling the same way.
-Trust me and trust your instincts– If you have the desire to nurse your reflux babies, then keep it up as long as you can, mama!
+Trust me and trust your instincts– If you have the desire to nurse your baby despite never finding the infant reflux remedy that you’re searching for, then keep it up as long as you can, mama!
 You won’t regret it.

 5. Save the letdown

 Babies often spit up when they get too much milk too quickly.
 Babies have to work harder for milk at the breast than they do the bottle, so they typically have longer feeds when they are breastfeeding, allowing more time for the milk to move down the digestive tract.
 This is great and one of the many benefits of breastfeeding!